wendyviano-alt/Sales-Performance-Seasonality/README.md

 This project analyzes sales performance using SQL Server, Power BI, DAX, and Python.
 It focuses on turning raw sales data into a structured business intelligence dashboard.

 The project started as a general sales analytics report.
-While reviewing sales trends over time, I discovered a clear monthly pattern: February consistently appeared as a strong sales month, while April appeared as a weaker sales month.

-After identifying that pattern, I focused the analysis on the year 2023 because it had the highest overall sales performance in the dataset.
-Within 2023, February stood out as the highest-sales month, while April stood out as the lowest-sales month.
+While reviewing sales trends over time, I discovered that 2023 had the strongest overall sales performance in the dataset.
+After that, I focused more closely on the monthly pattern within 2023 and found that February had the highest sales while April had the lowest sales.

-That discovery became the main focus of the project.
-The analysis investigates why February 2023 performed so strongly and why April 2023 underperformed.
+To better understand why 2023 performed so strongly, I also analyzed sales by store channel across 2022, 2023, 2024, and 2025.
+This revealed an important shift: in 2022, sales were led more by physical stores, while in 2023 online store sales became the stronger channel.

+This shift toward online sales may help explain why 2023, especially February, had stronger sales performance.
+It suggests that online demand, digital visibility, or marketing activity may have played a role.
+However, because the dataset does not include marketing campaign data, the analysis cannot confirm whether increased advertising, more campaigns, or greater online visibility directly caused the sales increase.

+April’s lower sales may also be influenced by seasonal consumer behavior, including tax season.
+Because April is a period when many customers may be focused on tax payments, refunds, or personal financial planning, it could affect purchase timing or reduce discretionary spending.
+However, the available dataset does not include tax, income, refund, or consumer behavior data, so this remains a hypothesis rather than a confirmed cause.

 The analysis investigates whether the difference between February and April was caused by: